moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

 ```

 g.
 Create a folder named `bundle` inside the `data_product` folder.
-Inside the `bundle` folder, create a bundle manifest file that will apply the Depot, Depot Scanner, and Flare jobs at once.
+Inside the `bundle` folder, create a Bundle manifest file that will apply the Depot, Depot Scanner, and Flare jobs at once.

 ```sql
 data-product-deployment